PeterMwendia/budget-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Scripts

-In the project directory, you can run:
+In the project directory, first run:

+### `npm install`
+  This installs all the programs dependencies in the project node-modules folder.

 ### `npm start`

 Runs the app in the development mode.\